Voyage Overview

 (Already included in displayed pricing)

-Transfer Package includes a hotel night in Calgary on Day 1, charter flight Calgary – Resolute on Day 2, Kangerlussuaq airport transfer, charter flight Kangerlussuaq – Reykjavik on Day 16, Reykjavik airport transfer on Day 16 and a hotel night in Reykjavik on Day 16.
+Transfer Package includes a hotel night in Calgary on Day 1, charter flight Calgary – Kangerlussuaq on Day 2, Kangerlussuaq airport transfers, charter flight Kangerlussuaq – Reykjavik on Day 16, Reykjavik airport transfer on Day 16 and a hotel night in Reykjavik on Day 16.

 | Cabin Category | Deluxe Veranda Fwd | Veranda Stateroom | Veranda Suite | Junior Suite | Penthouse Suite | Owner’s Suite | Studio Single | Studio Veranda Single |